Officer accused of murdering Dalian Atkinson ‘feared he was going to die’ during encounter with ex-footballer, court hears

 “It was horrible to hear.”

-PC Monk also denied telling PC Bettley-Smith to, as one eyewitness described, "f****** hit him" in reference to Atkinson, while the ex-sportsman was lying on the floor.
+PC Monk also denied telling PC Bettley-Smith to, as one eyewitness described, “f***ing hit him” in reference to Atkinson, while the ex-sportsman was lying on the floor.

 PC Monk is alleged to have intended to cause really serious injury to Atkinson after his two initial uses of the Taser proved ineffective.